 How about the guys?
 Would they want to do something?

 Yes, but I mean not things like a long tour and stuff because they all have regular jobs and the drummer has family and other things but maybe we would do some festivals.
-If we have the name back the we could definitely make plans and I must say to be honest it?s a little bit tricky because with my band I know , we have been together for so long.
+If we have the name back we could definitely make plans and I must say to be honest it’s a little bit tricky because with my band I know, we have been together for so long.
 Nick is been in a band fourteen years, Joe and Johnny the drummer have been eleven years.
-I have to find a way that all goes smooth because you know they have been with me all ups and downs and I don?t wanna let them go.
+I have to find a way that all goes smoothly because you know they have been with me all ups and downs and I don’t wanna let them go.

 Just wait and see “laughs”

 It was announced that Udo Dirkschneider was coming to sing a few songs with you at Wacken but he never did it.
 Chris Caffery said in Wacken that you were waiting for him but he never showed up.
 What really happened in Wacken?
 When I met Udo a month ago he said…

 He said, “I was on holiday then and nobody told me about the Wacken thing?”